 So…What About Sunday Delivery?

 This is where things get a little bit tricky.
 It’s true that USPS doesn’t deliver the mail on Sundays.
 However, package delivery is another story.
-As part of the last mile delivery partner program, USPS has begun to deliver parcels on Sundays for other carriers.
+As part of the last mile delivery partner program, USPS does deliver parcels on Sundays for other carriers.
 For example, USPS recently began delivering parcels on Sunday for UPS.
 That explains why you see USPS trucks around your neighborhood seven days a week!